AmbarishGK/Nvidia-Isaac-ROS/FAQ_Issues.md

 # Update your package lists and install the NVIDIA driver
 sudo apt update
 sudo apt upgrade
+# change to the version you like, now its 570 for mine
 sudo apt install nvidia-driver-535 nvidia-dkms-535
 ```
 ### 5. My kernel is 6.8.xx, how to downgrade?